Estacao-Oliver/Estacao-Oliver/LEGAL.md

 ## Legacy code

-If you do not agree to the terms of these software licenses you may use legacy code from before [this commit](https://github.com/DeltaV-Station/Delta-v/commit/87c70a89a67d0521a56388e6b1c3f2cb947943e4) or the [legacy repository](https://github.com/DeltaV-Station/Delta-v-Legacy) which may be used under the MIT license.
+If you do not agree to the terms of these software licenses you may use legacy code from before [this commit](https://github.com/Estacao-Oliver/Estacao-Oliver/commit/4afe87c147af421a60df4470de914673314f6a45).